jhgille2/SoybaseData/README.md

 A file with position and other snp ids added to the SNPs from the BARCSoySNP6K chip.
 Positions came from the **SNPChip50KData.csv** file.

 **NAM_imputed_linkage_map.csv**
 An imputed linkage map for the 50K markers that was used in [this publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC9110473/#_ad93_) and used for imputation software that reccomends/can use a linkage map to improve imputation accuracy.
+Full files can be found [here](https://data.soybase.org/Glycine/max/diversity/Wm82.gnm2.div.Song_NAM_2021a/) on soybase.